 The Company provides certain telecommunication, administrative and other office services as well as accounting and bookkeeping services to Kanders & Company that are reimbursed by Kanders & Company.
-Such services aggregated \$123,000 during the year ended December 31, 2006.
-During the year ended December 31, 2006, the Company paid approximately \$64,000 to Kanders Aviation LLC, an affiliate of the Company's Executive Chairman, Warren B. Kanders, relating to aircraft travel by directors and officers of the Company for potential redeployment transactions.
+Such services aggregated \$304,600 during the year ended December 31, 2007.

-As of December 31, 2006, the Company had outstanding a receivable of approximately \$76,000 from Kanders & Company which was paid in January 2007.
+As of December 31, 2007, the Company had outstanding a receivable of approximately \$46,000 from Kanders & Company which was paid in January 2008.

-The Company provides certain telecommunication, administrative and other office services to Net Perceptions, Inc., an entity it shares office spare with, that are reimbursed by Net Perceptions.
-Such services aggregated \$63,000 during the year ended December 31, 2006.
-Warren B. Kanders, our Executive Chairman, also serves as the non-Executive Chairman of Net Perceptions.

-As of December 31, 2006, the Company had outstanding a receivable of approximately \$44,000 from Net Perceptions which was paid in March 2007.
+During the year ended December 31, 2007, Clarus was reimbursed by Stamford Industrial Group, Inc., formerly known as Net Perceptions, Inc. ("SIG"), an entity it shared office space with until October 1, 2007, an aggregate of \$79,000 for telecommunication, professional and general office expenses which Clarus incurred on behalf of SIG.
+Warren B. Kanders, our Executive Chairman, also serves as the Non-Executive Chairman of SIG.
+As of December 31, 2007, the Company had outstanding a receivable of approximately \$10,000 from SIG which was paid in March 2008.